jfields4733/Jordan/-5MuxOfMux/Lecture.md

 The data inputs are on the left and outputs are on the right.
 Control starts off as data going left to right and then turns a corner and moves from bottom to top.
 This can actually be seen physically inside the FPGA's  [fast_carry_logic_path](https://www.xilinx.com/support/documentation/user_guides/ug474_7Series_CLB.pdf):

-This is a picture of the carry forward configuration of an FPGA.
-Any math operation or comparison (greater than, less than, equal to, not) results in carries like those taught in elementary math.
-These carries are control lines.
-When there are many control lines, they have to be co-ordinated.
-This coordination is what results in a physical FPGA geometry.
+The carry of "fast carry logic" is exactly the same carry concept taught in elementary math.
+Any math operation or comparison (greater than, less than, equal to, not) results in carries.
+Carries are control lines.
+Carries limit the speed at which circuits can do math.
+Many control lines have to be co-ordinated.
 Clocks enable coordination among multiple control lines.
+This clocked coordination is what results in a physical FPGA geometry.

 #### Everything is a Mux